 How does the Council manage information about contaminated sites?

 Once a site has been identified as contaminated or has been used for an activity or industry listed on the Hazardous Activities and Industries List (HAIL), that site is added to Council's Listed Land Use Register.
 The register is an electronic database used to manage information about sites within the region.
-After the site is added to the register it is investigated and assigned into one of six categories.
+After the site is added to the register it is investigated and assigned into the Listed Land Use Register (LLUR)

 The information stored on the register is useful for a range of organisations including central government, environmental consultancies and is used by Council in response to Land Information Memorandum (LIM) and Project Information Memorandum (PIM) requests.
 This ensures that prospective purchasers of existing properties are aware of the potential presence of contaminants on a site.